FlyMan2004/simple_calculator/doc/simple_calc.md

 ### Data range

 For 100% of the dataset, `0 <= ${integer} < 2^31`, `${op} == '+' || ${op} == '-'`, all of inputs are valid and **only one** null statement as the last statement.

+### Note

+Please write your code based on framework.cxx.
+If your compiler complain that it does not support std::format, try to upgrade to gcc 14 or later.
+Compile with following arguments: `"-std=c++23 -Wall -Wextra -Werror -O3"`